DougEdey/dougedey.github.io/_posts/2014-03-22-BeagleBoneBlack-Setup.md

 **It is highly recommended you setup a KILL SWITCH that will terminate the negative and/or the positive to the SSRs.
 This is a safety feature and allows you to kill the SSRs without going through the UI**

+Do not use a kernel above 3.8 at the moment, you may need to install the 3.8 kernel on a newer image: ``` sudo apt-get install linux-image-3.8.13-bone67 ```

 ### Launching